nzmksk/notes/roadmap.sh/backend/01-internet/01-how-internet-works.md

 - ICANN is in charge of distributing domain names and IP addresses, though doesn't control who can connect to the internet or what kind of information can be sent over it

 ## How the Internet Works
-- The core of the internet is a global network of interconnected routers
-- When data is sent over the internet, it is broken up into small packets
+- **Data Segmentation**: The sending application divides the data into smaller segments.
+- **TCP Encapsulation (if using TCP)**: TCP adds a header to each segment, containing information such as sequence numbers, acknowledgment numbers, and port numbers.
+- **IP Encapsulation**: IP adds another header to each packet, containing the source and destination IP addresses.
+- **Routing**: Routers along the path examine the destination IP address and forward the packet to the next hop.
-- The router examines the packet and forwards it to the next router in the path towards its destination
+- **Reassembly**: The receiving device reassembles the packets based on the sequence numbers in the TCP headers.
-- The process continues until the packet reaches its final destination
-- IP and TCP ensure packets are sent and received correctly
+- **Data Delivery**: The receiving application receives the complete data stream.

 ## How Wireless Internet Works
 | WiFi | Cellular |